immunefi-team/Bounty_Boosts/Puffer Finance/28827 - [SC - Insight] Multi requestid claims can trigger DOS.md

 # Multi requestid claims can trigger DOS

-Submitted on Tue Feb 27 2024 21:26:42 GMT-0400 (Atlantic Standard Time) by @SentientX for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 28th 2024 at 03:26:42 UTC by @SentientX for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28827